rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryCluster.md

 - There is a single argument of type System.String.
 - Returns ClusterDnsReply.
-### encryptioninfo
-Filter clusters by encryption information.

-- There are 10 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - sortOrder - SortOrder: Sorting order for the results.
-    - clusterName - System.String: The prefix of the name of the Rubrik cluster.
-    - encryptionStatusFilter - list of ClusterEncryptionStatusFilters: The encryption status of the Rubrik cluster.
-    - keyProtection - list of ClusterKeyProtections: The key type used for the most recent key rotation.
-    - clusters - list of System.Strings: The IDs of the Rubrik clusters to select.
-    - encryptionTypes - list of ClusterEncryptionTypes: The types of encryption.
-- Returns ClusterEncryptionInfoConnection.
 ### floatingips
 Get a list of a cluster's always-available Ips